 You can add a grid to the map using the grid option from the user settings menu.

-This will create an Api request that, when is in status “Ready”, you can download the GeoTiff for that request.
-Accessing it from the API access menu, in the “Recent API requests” list, or in the list shown after clicking the “API Request management” button.
+This will create an Api request that, when the is Ready you can download the resulting GeoTiff for that request accessing it from the API access menu in the “Recent API requests” list, or in the list shown after clicking the “API Request management” button.

 Measure distances on the map¶